 The best budget ultrawide gaming monitor

 The HP X34 is quite the ultrawide bargain.
-Despite being costing about half that of the Predator Z35P, the X34 has a higher 165Hz refresh rate, as well as superior brightness.
+Despite being costing well less than the Acer Predator Z35P, the X34 has a higher 165Hz refresh rate, as well as superior brightness.
 In fact, I measured the X34’s peak luminance at 437cd/m2, enough to back up HDR 400 support.

 Non-HDR games look great in motion too, and while the X34 opts for FreeSync Premium without formal G-Sync Compatible certification, you can enable and use G-Sync on Nvidia graphics cards with fair results.
 The IPS panel also produces a vibrant and accurate colour palette, hitting 96.5% sRGB gamut coverage in its Neutral profile.

 There are some compromises, to be sure.
 Contrast isn’t high enough for truly impressive HDR, the rear-mounted buttons aren’t terribly intuitive or comfortable to use, and build quality could be more robust.
 Still, you do get a reasonably solid, height-adjustable stand, and the lack of pointy edges or flashes of red plastic should suit those who’d prefer a more restrained design.